xthames/swxg/docs/source/examples/index.rst

    model.fit(validate=False)

 Using the ``fit()`` method will first fit the preciptation data and then the temperature data.
 It return nothing and only updates the internal attributes.
-You can confirm that both precipitation and temperature have been fit by checking that the ``precip_fit_dict`` and ``copulaetemp_fit_dict`` dictionaries have been populated, and that ``is_fit`` has been flipped to ``True``.
-This method takes several arguments and one of them is ``validate``, which creates figures to visualize how the fitting is done.
+You can confirm that both precipitation and temperature have been fit by checking that the ``precip_fit_dict`` and ``copulaetemp_fit_dict`` dictionaries have been populated, and that ``is_fit`` has been flipped to ``True``. :meth:`This method takes several arguments <swxg.SWXGModel.fit>` and one of them is ``validate``, which creates figures to visualize how the fitting is done.
 In this Tutorial we do not need to validate the test data so we set that ``validate=False``, but the default behavior is to produce these figures.

 Generating (Synthesizing) Data
 ------------------------------